ZeroPoint cheat sheet: fruit

-- Fresh and frozen fruit without added sugars or fats
+- Fresh or frozen without added sugars or fat

 - Canned in water